 Habitat Quality Assessment, Habitat Suitability Modeling, Barrier Assessment, Infrastructure Assessment, Point Source Pollution, Non-point Source Pollution

-The Bear Creek survey consisted of 64 miles in a four day field survey with data collected for both streambanks each second.
-BESI (Connell 2012) was applied on this survey to tie into a simultaneously running bridge and culvert study of over 650 crossings that was using the BEHI (Rosgen, 2001).
-Being able to rank stream sections and entire watersheds will reduce the subjectivity when trying to prioritize future restoration areas.
-Combining the results of these surveys with data on other important factors such as land ownership, land use, geology, and jurisdictional boundaries within a GIS approach will allow further prioritization of restoration sites.
-One of the strengths of collecting geo-referenced video of streambank conditions is the ability to review conditions at any site within the watershed at a later date.
-Over time, the value of these video archives is likely to grow as it will be easy to document change-over-time for sites throughout the watershed.
-The data can be shared as a data table (in spreadsheet or database format), as a shapefile for use in mapping software, or video files to directly review the survey information.
-As a result, the bank condition survey data can be combined with various other data sets to create new and novel analyses of conditions and management actions and this will support the long-term goal of improving water quality, habitat and species within the Bear Creek River system.
+The Bear Creek survey collected 64 miles of streambank data at one-second intervals.
+BESI (Connell 2012) was applied to tie into a simultaneously running bridge and culvert study of over 650 crossings that was using the BEHI (Rosgen, 2001).
+The ability to rank stream sections and entire watersheds will reduce subjectivity when prioritizing future restoration areas.
+Combining the results of these surveys with data on other important factors such as land ownership, land use, geology, and jurisdictional boundaries using a GIS approach will allow further prioritization of restoration sites.
+A key advantage of collecting geo-referenced video of streambank conditions along an entire survey section is the ability to review conditions at any site within the watershed at a later date.
+Thus, changes over time can be easily documented for sites throughout the watershed.
+The data can be shared as a data table (in spreadsheet or database format), as a shapefile for use in mapping software, or as video files to directly review the survey information.
+Importantly, the bank condition survey data can be combined with various other data sets to create new and novel analyses of conditions and management actions, which will support the long-term goals of improving water quality, habitat and species within the Bear Creek River system.